 - the development of public health policy through providing for municipal public health and wellbeing plans, a State public health and wellbeing plan and in some circumstances, health impact assessments.

-The Public Health and Wellbeing Regulations 2009 contain provisions that cover:
+The Public Health and Wellbeing Regulations 2019 cover provisions including:

 - consultative councils

-- cooling tower systems and legionella risks in certain premises
+- Cooling tower systems and Legionella risks in certain premises (water delivery systems)

 - Management and control of infectious diseases, micro-organisms and medical conditions.

 They are available on the Victorian Legislation and Parliamentary Documents website.